daveM246/AHKMoveToDesktop/AHKMoveToDesktop/README.md

  Can be used in place of VirtualDesktopManager and MoveToDesktop which both stopped working on Windows 11

     Simply download the exe and run it.
-    To automatically run at logon, place a shortcut to it in your startup folder.
+    To automatically run at logon, place a shortcut to the exe in your startup folder.
     Pin the icon to the visible portion of the system tray to show the current desktop number.

     Created this from examples in VD.ahk ( https://github.com/FuPeiJiang/VD.ahk ).